ExodusMovement/schemasafe/doc/Secure-code-generation.md

 Consider this _on Node.js 10 and below_: `console.log(String(new RegExp("\n")))`.\
 That behaviour differs between platforms and versions.

-If pattern is arbitrary input from the schema and RegExp object is stringified via converting it to a string (e.g. <code>`${regexp}`</code>, `regexp + ''`, `regexp.toString()` or `String(regexp)`, it can break the generated code in certain cases.
+If the pattern is arbitrary input from the schema and the RegExp object is stringified via converting it to a string (e.g. <code>`${regexp}`</code>, `regexp + ''`, `regexp.toString()` or `String(regexp)`, it can break the generated code in certain cases.

-Instead, convert those to code in a form of `new RegExp(pattern, flags)` (where pattern and flags should be property escaped, as other string variables).
+Instead, convert those to code in the form of `new RegExp(pattern, flags)` (where pattern and flags should be properly escaped, as with other string variables).

 Stringification of `RegExp` objects is supported in the `format()` function.